Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Numerical Algorithm and Examples

-\textit{Choice of descent direction for the boundary interface variation.} The domain $\omega$ is approximated using boundary interface variation, following an approach similar to domain variation in shape optimization \cite{Doganetal2007}.
+The domain $\omega$ is approximated using boundary interface variation, following an approach similar to domain variation in shape optimization \cite{Doganetal2007}.
 We employ a Riesz representation of the shape gradient $G$ to suppress oscillations on the unknown interface boundary during the approximation process.
 Rapid oscillations on the interface boundary may destabilize the approximation and potentially halt the process prematurely.

-To compute a Riesz representative of the kernel $-G\nn$, we generate an $H^1$-smooth extension of the vector by seeking a weak solution $\VV \in H_{0}^1(\Omega)^{d} := \{ \vect{\varphi} \in H^1(\Omega)^{d} \mid \vect{\varphi} = \vect{0} \ \text{on $\bigdO$}\}$ to the variational equation
+To compute a Riesz representative of the kernel $-G\nn$, we generate an $H^1$-smooth extension of the vector by seeking a weak solution $\VV \in H_{0}^1(\Omega)^{d} \coloneqq \{ \vect{\varphi} \in H^1(\Omega)^{d} \mid \vect{\varphi} = \vect{0} \ \text{on $\bigdO$}\}$ to the variational equation

 In this way, we obtain a \textit{Sobolev gradient} \cite{Neuberger1997} representation $\VV \in H_{0}^1(\Omega)^{d}$ of $G$, which is only supported on $\partial\omega$.
 More importantly, this approach produces a smoothed, preconditioned extension of $-{G}\nn$ over the entire domain $\Omega$.
 Such an extension allows us to deform the discretized computational domain by moving the (movable) nodes of the computational mesh -- thus moving not only the nodes on the boundary interface but also all internal nodes within the discretized domain.
 Further discussions about discrete gradient flows for shape optimization problems are provided in \cite{Doganetal2007}.